Menu

 So, the capstans turned, the anchors were raised, and the weary fleet straggled onward.
 Day after miserable day, the barren, rocky coastline passing away on the starboard side gave no prospect of shelter or succor, for either men or ships.
 In the middle of March, the fleet stumbled upon another bay, one which today contains the small Argentinian fishing village of Puerto Deseado and is still afflicted by “heavy gales, rising without warning,” as modern sailing atlases describe it.
 Charles Darwin, its most famous visitor after Magellan, pronounced it a “wretched place” after passing a lonely Christmas there aboard the Beagle in 1833.
 Magellan’s opinion was no higher: he named it the Bahia de los Trabajos , or “Bay of Travail.”
 The name would prove all too apt.

 This wide bay was plainly not the sheltered anchorage the fleet was seeking.
 However, not having seen any sign of human habitation since leaving the Mar Dulce, Magellan agreed to allow some of his men a couple of precious days to seek provisions ashore.
 They found the terrain to be a happy hunting ground, if one could overlook the constant, biting cold.
-The undulating plains were marked by only scattered, forlorn-looking trees, and were roamed by sumptuous herds of llamas and ostriches — not that Europeans had any names for any of these strange creatures as of yet.
+The undulating plains were marked by only scattered, forlorn-looking trees, and were roamed by sumptuous herds of guanacos and ostriches — not that Europeans had any names for any of these strange creatures as of yet.
 But the hunt had barely begun when yet another gale swept down on them all.
 Once again, the sailors on the ships pulled down the masts and hunkered below the gunwales, while those stranded ashore huddled together for warmth in whatever grassy hollows they could find.
 In this fashion, the expedition passed its six-month anniversary since leaving Spain.

 This time it took almost a week for the tempest to exhaust itself and for the bedraggled landing party to effect its return.
 It was lost on no one that these periods of violent upheaval in the heavens were getting longer and longer, the intervals of relative calm between them becoming the exception rather than the rule.
 The ships and the men who sailed them couldn’t take much more of this.
 If they didn’t find shelter soon, they would surely perish.
 There was nothing for it but to continue southward, searching, searching, always searching for a place of safety.